Hump Day-Bump Day Special Feature…

 Wanda Brown comes to us from the east coast.
 Originally from Maryland, she currently resides in Springfield, Virginia with her husband.
 She works in medical sales and is also the head dance team director for George Washington University’s “First Ladies.”
 She is due with her first child, a baby girl, on January 27, 2013!Here are some of the highlights from my Q&A with fit & healthy expecting mom, Wanda:

 Why was staying fit during pregnancy so important to you?

-Do you have any advice or information about pregnancy that you learned through your experience that you wish you had known before you were pregnant?
+Do you have any advice or information about pregnancy that you learned through your experience?

 Every pregnancy is different so try not to listen to the horror stories and just approach your pregnancy as it comes.

 In the picture, Wanda is 26 weeks and wearing a For Two Fitness maternity tank, “Dancing for Two.”
 Wanda says, “I absolutely love the fit and material.
 It’s comfortable and flattering!”
 If interested in For Two Fitness wear, use code SARA20 at checkout to get 20% off.